MultiQC/MultiQC/docs/core/development/modules.md

 The bot will automatically build a proper entry based on the meta-information in the MultiqcModule class.

-Make sure to run this command if you only change an existing module, or do a non-module change.
-The CI will populate the entry based on the pull request title.
+You can also run this command if you only change an existing module, or do a non-module codebase change: the CI will populate the entry based on the pull request title.
+If your pull request starts with a module name followed by a colon (e.g. "Samtools: new feature"), it will be assumed that the PR changes a module; otherwise, a core change will be assumed.

 ## Step 1 - Find log files